Why Most People Never Escape Mediocrity (Even When They Try)

 - Failure

-- Lack of intelligence
+- A lack of intelligence

-- Lack of potential
+- A lack of potential

 It often looks like:

-- Cycles of motivation followed by stagnation
+- Cycles of motivation that eventually lead back to stagnation

 - Comfort gradually replacing challenge over time

-And stability is exactly why it’s so hard to escape mediocrity.
-People adapt to what feels familiar, even when that familiarity keeps them stuck in the same place for years.
+People naturally adjust to what feels familiar, even when that familiarity keeps them stuck in the same place for years.

 1. The Brain Prefers Familiarity Over Growth